intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph/developer_document.md

 # 3. Performance optimization
 ## 3.1.
 Quantize model and use Jblas library for better performance
-Quantize model and use the jblas library for inference can lead to better performance
+Quantize model and use the jblas library for inference can lead to better performance.
 ```bash

 # convert the model directly use model path